 Consider reading A Diary of Anne Frank before your visit to Amsterdam.
 It puts a lot of what you will see in and around the Anne Frank House into perspective.

-Are you planning a trip to Amsterdam, Brussels and Paris?
-Comment below if you have any questions or need any travel advice.
+Comment below if you have any questions about this 10 day Amsterdam, Brussels and Paris itinerary if or need any travel advice.

 For more itineraries and travel ideas in Europe, here are links to some of the most popular articles on this website: